Data Science: Applied Text Mining

 Target audience

 Participants should also have a basic knowledge and a motivation of scripting and programming in Python.
 Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, and communication sciences, will benefit from the course.
-A maximum of 80 participants will be allowed in this course.
+A maximum of 80 participants will be admitted to this course.
 Please note that the selection for this course will be done on a first-come-first-served basis.

-For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.
+For an overview of all our summer courses offered by the Department of Methodology and Statistics, please click here.

 Aim of the course